-A new algorithmic approach to segmentation of highly porous 3D image data gained by FIB-SEM tomography (SEMt) is described.
-The SEMt technique has shown to be useful in more and more fields of research, in particular for the development of new functional materials.
-However, algorithmic segmentation of SEMt images is a challenging problem for highly porous materials if filling the pore phase, e.g. with epoxy resin, is difficult.
+A new algorithmic approach to segmentation of highly porous three dimensional image data gained by focused ion beam tomography is described which extends the key-principle of local threshold backpropagation described in [1].
+The technique of focused ion beam tomography has shown to be capable of imaging the microstructure of functional materials.
+In order to perform a quantitative analysis on the corresponding microstructure a segmentation task needs to be performed.
+However, algorithmic segmentation of images obtained with focused ion beam tomography is a challenging problem for highly porous materials if filling the pore phase, e.g. with epoxy resin, is difficult.
 The grey intensities of individual voxels are not sufficient to determine the phase represented by them and usual thresholding methods are not applicable.
-We thus propose a new approach to segmentation of SEMt images.
-It consists in detecting the first and last occurrences of individual substructures by analysing the variation of grey intensities in z-direction.
-As an application, the segmentation of SEMt images for a cathode material used in polymer electrolyte membrane fuel cells is discussed.
+We thus propose a new approach to segmentation, that pays respect to the specifics of the imaging process of focused ion beam tomography.
+As an application of our approach, the segmentation of three dimensional images for a cathode material used in polymer electrolyte membrane fuel cells is discussed.
+We show that our approach preserves significantly more of the original nanostructure than an thresholding approach.
+Keywords: 3D Imaging, FIB-SEM Tomography, Porous Media, Segmentation